 Jodrell Bank Discovery Centre

-Our science centre allows families to come and discover the wonders of the Universe and learn about the workings of Jodrell Bank.
+Our Discovery centre allows families to come and discover the wonders of the Universe and learn about the workings of Jodrell Bank.
 With an outside play area to let off steam in.

 Harrington Aviation Museum (44 miles)